 For an introduction to our club, check out this booklet from Spring 2021 made by Felix.

-I’m Amelia (she/they), a junior majoring in Urban Planning with Computer Science and American Studies (11-6, 21).
+I’m Amelia (she/they), a senior majoring in Urban Planning with Computer Science and American Studies (11-6, 21).
 In my free time, I read a lot of random internet commentary, figure out how to cook my CSA vegetables, and poorly embroider.
 Other than that, I am interested in Asian American co-liberation and solidarity with other people of color, mixed race identity, and xiaolongbao.

 Hi!
 I’m Felix from Malden, MA, a junior majoring in Art & Design (Course 4B) and minoring in Comparative Media Studies (CMS).
 I love trying to veganize the foods I grew up eating, spending too much time on YouTube watching cooking/travel/sustainability videos, learning about different cultures, daydreaming about traveling, and questioning what I want to do with my life every other day.
 I joined AAI because it felt like home.
 I’m interested in the intersection between design, media, and activism.